GTBitsOfGood/jennifer-anns-group/src/utils/backend.md

 - `createUser` which creates a user and hashes the user's password
 - `verifyUser` which verifies a user's email and password for login
 - `getUser` which returns a user given an id
+- `getUserByEmail` which returns a user given an email
 - `editUser` which updates a user's information (and only updates the email if the email is not already in use)
 - `editPassword` which updates a user's password after verifying the user's old password
+- `deleteUser` which deletes a user given an id

 ### NotesAction